Scunthorpe: Geology

 Scunthorpe is located close to an outcrop of high-lime-content ironstone (~25% iron average) from a seam of the Lias Group strata which dates from the Early Jurassic period and runs north–south through Lincolnshire.
 Ironstone was mined by open cast methods from the 1850s onwards, and by underground mining from the late 1930s.
-In the 1970s the steel industry in Scunthorpe transitioned to use of ores imported from outside the UK with higher iron content.
+In the 1970s the steel industry in Scunthorpe began to use of ores imported from outside the UK with higher iron content.
 Underground mining in the area ceased in 1981.

 Scunthorpe was close to the epicentre (at Middle Rasen) of the 2008 Market Rasen earthquake, the second largest earthquake experienced in the British Isles, which had a magnitude of 5.2.
-Significant shocks were felt in Scunthorpe and the surrounding North Lincolnshire area.
-The main 10-second quake, which struck at 00:56 GMT on 27 February 2008, at a depth of 15.4 km, was second only to a 1984 quake, with a magnitude of 5.4, which occurred in North Wales.
+Significant shocks were felt in Scunthorpe and the North Lincolnshire vicinity.
+The main 10-second quake, which struck at 00:56 GMT on 27 February 2008, at a depth of 15.4 km, was second only to a 1984 quake, with a magnitude of 5.4, in North Wales.

 Governance

-Scunthorpe forms an unparished area in the borough and unitary authority of North Lincolnshire.
+Scunthorpe forms an unparished area located within the borough and unitary authority of North Lincolnshire.
 The town forms six of the borough's seventeen wards, namely Ashby, Brumby, Crosby & Park, Frodingham, Kingsway with Lincoln Gardens and Town.
 The Scunthorpe wards elect 16 of the borough's 43 councillors.
 As of 2018, 26 are members of the Conservative party, and 13 are members of the Labour party.
 The councillors form the charter trustees of the Town of Scunthorpe and they continue to elect a town mayor.

-North Lincolnshire Council is based in The Civic Centre off Ashby Road (former A159) next to Festival Gardens.
+North Lincolnshire Council was based in Scunthorpe Civic Centre off Ashby Road (former A159) next to Festival Gardens.
 It was designed by Charles B. Pearson, Son and Partners and was completed in 1962.
 It was the home of Scunthorpe Borough Council until 1996.
-Briefly renamed Pittwood House, it was named after Edwin Pittwood, a local Labour politician, who worked in the opencast ironstone workings near Normanby Park.
-There are also offices at Church Square House near the former Scunthorpe Market.
-Pittwood House has since been renamed as Civic Centre due to the relocation of the Register Office from its old premises in Oswald road.
+It was named Pittwood House after Edwin Pittwood, a local Labour politician, who worked in the opencast ironstone workings near Normanby Park.